astral-sh/rye/README.md

 To remove downloaded or linked toolchains, you can use the `rye toolchain remove` command.
 To list what's available, use `rye toolchain list`.

+Additionally, you can view the list of downloadable Python toolchains with the command `rye toolchain list --include-downloadable`.

 ## Global Tools

 If you want tools to be installed into isolated virtualenvs (like pipsi and pipx), you